ocwagner/Module-8/README.md

 **Homework: Create quality visualizations**

 For this homework assignment, you will create **two** data visualizations that adhere to the principles and guidelines presented in the video lectures and previous reading by Kelleher and Wagener (2011).
-Specifically, you will (1) improve the plot you previously made for your original `#TidyTuesday` assignment, and (2) create one additional plot from the same dataset that you originally worked with.
+You will create two plots from one of the `tidytuesday` datasets that you did not analyze as part of your first `#TidyTuesday` assignment in Module 4.
 Plots (1) and (2) should convey different messages - for example, if plot (1) is a line graph made with geom_line(), plot (2) should **not** be the same as (1) except an area plot made with geom_area().

 Your two plots should include a color scale(s) that you've selected or created using a scale function.
 Specifically, you should use at least one of the following: (1) a brewer palette, (2) a viridis palette, (3) discrete colors selected via ColorBrewer2, or (4) discrete colors selected by choosing colors from the R Color Cheat Sheet.

 You will post your visualizations to a discussion forum on Moodle.
 In your post, include the following:
+- Your two plots as PDF attachments
 - A link to the GitHub repository that includes your script(s) (this may be your forked `tidytuesday` repository).
 Your script(s) should be in a subdirectory named `R` or `code`.
 Make sure the names of the script(s) make it clear which scripts were used to create the plots for this assignment.
 - Rationale on the plot types you selected
 - How your plot adheres to the key principles of data visualization summarized in the video lecture